2004 United States presidential election in Mississippi

-The 2004 United States presidential election in Mississippi took place on November 2, 2004 as part of the 2004 United States presidential election.
+The 2004 United States presidential election in Mississippi took place on November 2, 2004, as part of the 2004 United States presidential election.
 Voters chose six representatives, or electors to the Electoral College, who voted for president and vice president.
-It was the first presidential election since the 2000 United States census where Mississippi lost an electoral vote, reducing its elector count from seven to six.
-Mississippi had the fewest electoral votes since 1848.
+It was the first presidential election since the 2000 United States census, after which Mississippi lost one electoral vote, reducing its elector count from seven to six, leaving Mississippi with the fewest electoral votes since 1848.

 Mississippi was won by incumbent President George W. Bush of the Republican Party with a 19.69% margin of victory over Democratic nominee John Kerry.
 Prior to the election, Mississippi was considered a state Bush would win with ease, or a red state.
 Mississippi has not voted for a Democrat since 1976, when Jimmy Carter carried the state.
-Nevertheless, this is the only election since 1988 in which the Democratic nominee has won less than 40% of the state's vote.

-As of 2022, this is the last election in which Mississippi voted to the right of Arkansas, Tennessee, or Louisiana.

 Campaign

 Predictions

 12 news organizations made state-by-state predictions of the election.
 These organizations published their predictions just prior to election day: